GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 1. Copy the image to `passport` directory, eg. `/opt/gluu/jetty/oxauth/custom/static/img/passport`

-1. In oxTrust navigate to `Passport` > `Providers` and click on the row for the provider of interest
+1. In oxTrust, navigate to `Passport` > `Providers` and click on the row for the provider of interest

 1. In the logo field supply `../../ext/resources/img/passport/<image-name>` where `<image-name>` is the name of the file you transfered to your Gluu VM.